DEINXH/DEINXH.github.io/Readme/README.md

 ## Deployment:
 - The web application can be deployed by hosting via github.
 - The web application can be deployed through localhost.

+## Future Outlook:
+In my future work, I hope to add to this application the functionality to calculate the profit and loss of users that I didn't add.

+It can also add a user registration and login function, giving each user an independent data management; it can also provide the function of modifying existing items.